Eye diseases

 Genetic testing in ophthalmology

-In the case of eye diseases, rapid diagnosis is very important.
+In the case of several eye diseases, rapid diagnosis is very important.
 Only early detection and early treatment can prevent or stop the process of destruction of the optic nerve that takes place, for example, in glaucoma.

 Gene therapies are being developed to ‘fix’ the mutated genes responsible for the onset of the disease.
 The greatest successes have been reported in the treatment of Leber congenital blindness due to mutations in the RPE65 gene.
 Patients began to see and distinguish larger objects after receiving the therapy, which dramatically improved their quality of life.
 From January 2025, gene therapy for patients aged four to 35 years with Leber congenital blindness, caused by biallelic mutations of the RPE65 gene, is reimbursed in Poland.